 The COVID-19 pandemic and the Future of Working Spaces Edited volume Routledge-RSA Regions & Cities Book Series – Regions, Cities and Covid-19.
-Edited by Ilaria Mariotti (IT), Pavel Bednář (CZ) and Mina Di Marino (NO).
+Edited by Ilaria Mariotti (IT), Mina Di Marino (NO) and Pavel Bednář (CZ).

-The 18 book chapters co-authored by 46 COST members are now under review.
+The 17 book chapters co-authored by 46 COST members.
 The Routledge book proposal was accepted last November 2020.

 The edited volume aims to present a compendium of emerging and innovative studies on the proliferation of the new working spaces (NWS), both formal and informal (such as co-working spaces, maker spaces, Fab labs, public libraries and coffeeshops), and their role under and post Covid-19 pandemic in the urban and regional development and planning.